 Most plant genera of the Tibetan Plateau are also found in the Himalaya.
 However, some genera are unique to the area, adapted to the dry climate.
-Many of the plant species mentioned on this page are dealt with in detail elsewhere on this website, see Mountain plants: Tibetan flora, and Traditional medicine.
+Many of the plant species mentioned on this page are dealt with in detail on the pages Mountain plants: Tibetan flora, and Traditional medicine.

 Within a fairly small area of Ladakh, you are able to experience numerous facets of the Tibetan landscape, displaying a characteristic selection of the plateau vegetation, combined with a fascinating and relatively intact Buddhist culture.
 In July, when blooming is at its peak, a number of interesting hikes can be made in this area, among these a two-week-trek, starting out from the village of Lamayuru, c.
-125 kilometres west of Leh, the main city of Ladakh.
+125 km west of Leh, the main city of Ladakh.
 Initially, on this route, you must climb two high passes, Konze La (4905 m) and Dundunchen La (4800 m), after which you cross the Zanskar River into the fairly fertile Markha Valley.
 The final obstacle is a very high pass, Kongmaru La (5274 m), from where you follow the Sumdo River down to Hemis Gompa, south-east of Leh.
-(A gompa is a Tibetan Buddhist monastery.)

-Lamayuru has a spectacular location beneath eroded crags, above which a huge gompa has been constructed.
+Lamayuru has a spectacular location beneath eroded crags, above which a huge gompa (a Tibetan Buddhist monastery) has been erected.
 The landscape is sprinkled with chortens, the Tibetan counterpart of the Indian stupa – a domed building, which often contains religious relics, such as bones of a monk or another holy person.

 Chortens are an integrated part of Tibetan Buddhism, or Lamaism.
 Long rows of piled stone slabs often lead out from these chortens, carved with innumerable Buddhist mantras.
 These slabs are called mani stones, a name that stems from the most common inscription on them, Om Mani Padme Hum.
 Mani Padme loosely translates as ’jewel in the lotus flower’ – a picture of the Buddha – whereas Om and Hum are intensifying mantra words.
-You may read more about chortens, mani stones, and Lamaism elsewhere on this website, see Religion: Buddhism.
+You may read more about chortens, mani stones, and other aspects of Lamaism on the page Religion: Buddhism.

 At chortens and on mani walls, locals often place yak horns or horns from wild sheep or goats, painted red.
 These horns are a trace of the ancient, pre-Buddhist religion Bon, in which the ox was worshipped.
-Read more about Bon elsewhere on this website, see Religion: Animism.
+This ancient belief is described on the page Religion: Animism.